MAsuamah/tech-cup-blog/README.md

 ### Commenting

-When logged in you can also comment on posts written by other users.
+When logged in you can also comment on posts.
 When you click on the title of the posts while on the homepage, you will be able to read the post's comments and add your own comments as well.

 <img src ="https://user-images.githubusercontent.com/77217156/119925472-8630ef00-bf43-11eb-9c25-9abefe7b21e2.gif" width="650" height="400">